 Rex Airlines Regional Woman of the Year Award

-The winner of this award will be selected by the Minister for Women, Regional Youth and Mental Health.
+The winner of this award category was selected by the NSW Minister for Women, Regional Youth and Mental Health.

 A former Australian Defence Force Naval Officer, Dianna is passionate about nurturing businesses in rural and regional Australia.
 She founded Regional Grants, Tenders and Corporate Services, Working Spaces HQ and three national events accelerating innovation in regional Australia (Regional Pitchfest, Agrihack and 8point8).